NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 Phase of a Total Internal Reflected Mode
 ----------------------------------------

-For certain applications, such as [physically based ray tracing](https://pbr-book.org/), the phase of the reflection/transmission coefficient of an interface (flat or textured) is an important parameter used for modeling coherent effects (i.e., constructive or destructive interference in the far field involving a collection of intersecting rays).
+For certain applications, such as [physically based ray tracing](https://pbr-book.org/), the phase of the reflection/transmission coefficient of a surface interface (flat or textured) is an important parameter used for modeling coherent effects (i.e., constructive or destructive interference from a collection of intersecting rays scattered off the surface).
 This tutorial demonstrates how to use mode decomposition to compute the phase of the reflection coefficient of a [total internal reflected](https://en.wikipedia.org/wiki/Total_internal_reflection) (TIR) mode.
-The results are verified using the [Fresnel equations](https://en.wikipedia.org/wiki/Total_internal_reflection#Phase_shifts).
+The simulated results are verified using the [Fresnel equations](https://en.wikipedia.org/wiki/Total_internal_reflection#Phase_shifts).

 The example involves a 2d simulation of a flat interface of two lossless media with $n_1=1.5$ and $n_2=1.0$.
-The [critical angle](https://en.wikipedia.org/wiki/Total_internal_reflection#Critical_angle) for this interface is 41.8°.
+The [critical angle](https://en.wikipedia.org/wiki/Total_internal_reflection#Critical_angle) for this interface is $\theta_c = 41.8^\circ$.
 The source is an incident planewave with linear polarization ($S$ or $P$).
 The 2d cell is periodic in $y$ with PML in the $x$ direction.
-The choice of the cell size is arbitrary.
-A schematic of the simulation layout is shown in the figure below.
+The cell size does not affect the results and is therefore arbitrary.
+A schematic of the simulation layout is shown below.

 The key item to consider for these types of calculations is the location of the mode monitor relative to the source and the interface.
 The mode monitor is a line extending the entire length of the cell in the $y$ direction.
 In order to compare the result with the Fresnel equations, the phase of the reflection coefficient must be computed *exactly* at the interface.
 However, it is problematic to measure the reflection coefficient exactly at the interface because the amplitude of the left-going wave drops discontinuously to zero across the interface.
 For this reason, the mode monitor must be positioned *away* from the interface (somewhere within the $n_1$ medium) and the measured phase must be corrected in post processing to account for this offset.